junobuild/docs/docs/management/monitoring.md

 ### Periodic Balance Checks

-Your Mission Control evaluates the cycle balances of all modules you’ve enabled for monitoring, including itself.
+Your Mission Control evaluates the cycle balances of all modules you've enabled for monitoring, including itself.
 Monitoring cannot be enabled without also observing Mission Control (your wallet), as it serves as the source for auto-refills.

-The cycle balance of each module — and Mission Control — is compared against a threshold you’ve preconfigured.
+The system compares the cycle balance of each module (and Mission Control) against the sum of the grace period requirement and the trigger threshold you've configured.

 For example:

+- Grace Period Requirement: 0.5T Cycles
-- Module Threshold: 1 T Cycles
+- Trigger Required Amount: 0.5 T Cycles
+- => Total Required: 1.0T Cycles
 - Current Balance: 0.8 T Cycles

-If the balance is below the threshold, as in the example above, the system will proceed to attempt an auto-refill.
+Since the balance is 0.2 T Cycles below the required amount in this example, the system will attempt an auto-refill.

 ---

 ### Auto Refilling

-When a module’s balance is below its threshold, Mission Control attempts to top it up by following these rules:
+When a module is eligible for refill, Mission Control attempts to top it up by following these rules:

 #### a.
 Topping up from Mission Control's cycles

-If Mission Control has enough cycles above its own threshold, it uses them to refill the module.
+If Mission Control has enough cycles above its own required amount, it uses them to refill the module.

 For example:

 - Mission Control Balance: 10 T Cycles
-- Mission Control Threshold: 3 T Cycles
+- Mission Control Required Amount: 3 T Cycles
-- Module Threshold: 1 T Cycles
+- Module Required Amount: 1 T Cycles
 - Current Module Balance: 0.5 T Cycles
 - Top-Up Amount (Configured): 2 T Cycles